open-telemetry/opentelemetry-specification/specification/common/common.md

 SDKs MAY be configured to truncate attribute values.
 By default, attribute values SHOULD NOT be truncated.
-If an SDK provides a way to set an attribute value size limit and the limit is set, then for each attribute value, serialized into a string, if it exceeds that limit, SDK Spans SHOULD truncate that value, so that its length is at most equal to the limit.
-However if a serialized value does not exceed the size limit, then it shouldn't be serialized.
+If an SDK provides a way to set an attribute value size limit and the limit is set, then for each attribute value, serialized into a string, if it exceeds that limit, SDK Spans MUST truncate that value, so that its length is at most equal to the limit.
+However if a serialized value does not exceed the size limit, then it SHOULD NOT be serialized.

 SDKs SHOULD choose any serialization protocol, which is performant and appropriate for the language and/or environment they are implemented in.
 Please note that the